Guide to API Privilege Escalation - Call Your Application

 For more information about the configuration file, read our [Configuration Files](/guides/guide-to-api-privilege-escalation/guide-to-api-privilege-escalation-configuration-files/) documentation.

-To use your AdminBin application, call the Cpanel::Wrap::send_cpwrapd_request method.
-This method passes your arguments and parameters into the application via STDIN.
+If you did not write your `AdminBin` application in Perl, call the `Cpanel::Wrap::send_cpwrapd_request` method.
+This method passes your arguments and parameters into the application via `STDIN`.

 The following LiveAPI example uses this functionality within the Perl environment.